giellalt/lang-sms/sms.md

 For Finnish names with ending -nen.
 Kaustinen.

+Itkosa as the oblique stem.
+with ordinary genitive Itkonena

 Different lexicon for female persons and place names.

 Different lexicon for personal surnames.
 Blind